-If a SPT3 reader was ever installed, it will install without prompting for the driver installation disk.
+If a SPT3 reader was ever installed it will install without prompting for the driver installation disk.
 The reader should be up and ready to work, go to the install demonstration software.
-If running a RS232 reader in non-PC/SC mode, no driver is required, go to 3.4 Demonstration on page 24.
-If installing a PC/SC reader go to 3.3.1 Install PC/SC Driver page 20.
-The final choice is installing USB-CDC driver go to 3.3.2 Install USB CDC Driver page 21.
+If running a RS232 reader in non-PC/SC mode no driver is required, go to 3.4 Demonstration on page 17.
+If installing a PC/SC reader go to 3.3.1 Install PC/SC Driver page 14.
+If installing a USB-FTDI reader go to 3.3.2 Install FTDI Driver page 15.
+The final choice is installing USB-CDC driver go to 3.3.3 Install CDC Driver page 16.